tomfuertes/gaab/README.md

 13:30 - Lots of dev done.
 Wanting to support _gaq to as a 0.0.2 13:45 - Finished README dev in new repo
 14:00 - test framework intern -> mocha
+14:15 - Out to lunch!
+Pickup on tests
+08:45 - COFFEE, Reddit, Twitter
+09:00 - Open code editor.
+Will focus on getting 0.0.1 built and tests last 09:30 - Add wrap, bump, and changelog to build